-- In a 10 inch cast iron skillet, toss together berries, sugar, 1/2 cup flour, cornstarch and salt.
-Smooth berry into an even layer.
+- In the skillet, toss together berries, sugar, flour, cornstarch and salt.
+Smooth berry mixture into an even layer.

-- In a stand mixer with paddle attachment, add the 1 cup flour, oats, sugar, salt and cinnamon.
-Add the butter and mix until texture is coarse clumps and mixture will hold together in clumps when you squeeze it with your hand.
+- In a stand mixer with paddle attachment, or in a bowl with two forks, add the flour, oats, sugar, salt and cinnamon.
+Add the cubed cold butter and mix until the texture is in coarse clumps.
+Mixture should hold together in clumps when you squeeze it with your hand.

-- Spread topping evenly on top of berry mixture with your hand and press it down lightly.
+- Crumble the topping evenly over the top of berry mixture with your hands and then press it down lightly.

 - Bake for 35 to 40 minutes, until the edges are bubbling and the top is golden brown.
 Serve warm with vanilla ice cream!